Ousted incumbents, key matchups set: Takeaways from Virginia’s primary election

 REPUBLICANS MAKE MORE CENTRIST PICKS

-Across the state, voters in Republican races — including a handful of battleground districts — nominated candidates with a center-right approach over outsiders, firebrands and or far-right hardliners.
+Across the state, voters in Republican races — including a handful of battleground districts — nominated candidates with a center-right or pragmatic approach over outsiders, firebrands and or far-right hardliners.

 Del.
-Tara Durant defeated restaurateur Matt Strickland, who invoked the slogan “crush the establishment” in his race for the nomination in a competitive Fredericksburg-area Senate seat.
+Tara Durant defeated restaurateur Matt Strickland, who invoked the slogan “crush the establishment” in his race for the nomination in a competitive, red-leaning Fredericksburg-area Senate seat.
 Del.
-Emily Brewer defeated former NASCAR driver Hermie Sadler, who criticized her as excessively moderate, for the nomination in another battleground Senate seat.
+Emily Brewer defeated former NASCAR driver Hermie Sadler, who criticized her as excessively moderate, for the nomination in another competitive Senate seat.

 And several of the candidates who had most loudly embraced former President Donald Trump’s false claims of widespread fraud in the 2020 election were ousted, including Sen. Amanda Chase, who called herself “Trump in heels.”
+She did not concede and said Wednesday she was “seeking legal counsel” to challenge the results.
 Another, Del.
 Dave LaRock, was considered a top contender in an open, eight-way Shenandoah Valley-based Senate seat, but he and the rest of the field were bested by farmer Timmy French, who centered agricultural and business issues and support for education and law enforcement in his campaign.

 A similar dynamic played out in nominations settled earlier through party-run processes.